rpherbig/dr-scripts/README.md

 * Thief: Evissam-setup.yaml
 * Trader: none yet, be the first by submitting your own!
 * Warrior Mage: Torgro-setup.yaml
+1. ;e UserVars.use_yaml = true
+1. Now you're ready to download and run any of our scripts.
+For each script you want (the full list is below), run:
+* ;e custom_require('script-name')

 ## Migration to YAML configuration files
 We're moving from our current .lic setup files to YAML files for a variety of reasons.
 We have a a helper ruby